santhoshtns/NetCoreSamples/Palindrome.md

 2. The code by default ignore cases.
 But can also be tested with case sensitive.
 3. Minumum length of input is 3.
 4. A palindrome with space is ignored.
+5. Only one palindrome is selected in each size.

 # Instructions to build a project #
 ## To build the project ##